SafeMoon V2 Price Hits $0.0001 on Exchanges (SFM)

-SafeMoon V2 (SFM) traded 7.6% lower against the US dollar during the twenty-four hour period ending at 19:00 PM Eastern on April 21st.
-SafeMoon V2 has a market capitalization of $40.38 million and $76,151.02 worth of SafeMoon V2 was traded on exchanges in the last 24 hours.
-One SafeMoon V2 token can currently be bought for about $0.0001 or 0.00000000 BTC on exchanges.
-During the last seven days, SafeMoon V2 has traded 18% higher against the US dollar.
+SafeMoon V2 (SFM) traded up 3.3% against the US dollar during the 24 hour period ending at 9:00 AM ET on April 23rd.
+During the last seven days, SafeMoon V2 has traded up 24.4% against the US dollar.
+SafeMoon V2 has a market capitalization of $42.74 million and $54,893.16 worth of SafeMoon V2 was traded on exchanges in the last day.
+One SafeMoon V2 token can now be bought for about $0.0001 or 0.00000000 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.